 On average, the participants were 50.8 years old.
 By the end of the eighth week, the average age of the participants fell to 49.6 years, according to their scale.
 12 weeks later, at week 20, the average age of the participants dropped to 48.1.
 This was equivalent to almost 3 years younger compared to the beginning of the study.

-Reporting to Healthline, Alam said that even when they reduced the exercises to every other day from every day after eight weeks, they continued to notice improvement.
+Reporting to Healthline, Alam said that even when they reduced the exercises to every other day from every day after eight weeks, they continued to notice an

 An Alternative to Surgery